TNO/pyfastwell/docs/theory/introduction.md

-pywellfast is dependent on two python libraries developed by TNO: pythermonomics, and pywellgeo, which do the techno-economic calculations, and defined the well architectures respectively.
+pyfastwell is dependent on two python libraries developed by TNO: pythermonomics, and pywellgeo, which do the techno-economic calculations, and defined the well architectures respectively.

-pywellfast  is an extension of  these packages.
+pyfastwell is an extension of  these packages.
 It includes:
 - Analytical Element Method (AEM) (Fokker et al., 2005, Egberts et al., 2013) to calculate the well flow performance of advanced well architectures for homogeneous reservoir properties
 - coldfront tracking in the reservoir, based on finite difference solution
 - effects of brine properties (heat capacity, viscosity, density) on well flow performance